WeerawatW/MAX78000-hand_gesture_control/README.md

 The main reference to the official warehouse of the board for training and deploying neural networks:`Github`

 ## Project Introduction
-To control TV with hands or fingers, we want to create AI. to make YouTube and smart TV more convenient to use,This project will use MAX78000EVkit for deployment and test AI hand gesture control.
+To control TV with hands or fingers, we want to create AI. to make  smart TV more convenient to use,This project will use MAX78000EVkit for deployment and test AI hand gesture control.
 ## MAX78000EVkit
 ![](BoardMAX78000EVkit.jpg)